Stephen T. Williams: Political career

-Williams returned to politics in 2008 when he won election as an at-large member of Huntington City Council, where he served until his election as mayor in 2012.
-On June 19, 2017, Williams announced that he would stand in the 2018 race for West Virginia's 3rd congressional district, which was an open seat after current Congressman Evan Jenkins declared to run against Joe Manchin for the Senate.
+Williams returned to politics in 2008 when he won election as an at-large member of the Huntington City Council, where he served until his election as mayor in 2012.
+On June 19, 2017, Williams announced that he would stand in the 2018 race for West Virginia's 3rd congressional district, which was an open seat after the incumbent congressman, Evan Jenkins, declared to run against Joe Manchin for the Senate.
 On January 19, 2018, Williams dropped out of the race.

 Mayor of Huntington

+Williams's campaign against his predecessor, Kim Wolfe, in the 2012 mayoral election marked the first time a sitting city official challenged an incumbent mayor since Huntington switched to a strong mayor form of government in 1985.

 In March 2013, Williams signed an ordinance passed by the Huntington City Council which rescinded a 1% occupation tax which had been the subject of a lawsuit filed in 2011 against the city.
 The tax had been imposed under a West Virginia initiative which granted several cities, including Huntington, increased home rule, including increased powers to change their tax structures.

 During the spring and summer of 2013, Williams's administration organized a citywide cleanup effort and planned increased enforcement of local ordinances like those that prohibited tall grass and the storage of furniture and construction materials in yards or on porches.
 The city planned to hire additional code enforcement officers, reinstate the Fire Department's Fire Prevention Bureau and seek the ability to issue citations on-the-spot, rather than after a ten-day warning period, from the West Virginia State Legislature.
 The mayor directed the city government to design and implement a system to ensure all new graffiti in the city is removed within 24 hours.

 Williams has supported the continued redevelopment of the Central City Market in Huntington's West End, drawing inspiration from the management of the Capitol Market in Charleston.

 In 2017 under Williams' direction, the City of Huntington sued eight pharmaceutical companies, claiming their products harmed Huntington's welfare, leading to a drug crisis in the city and surrounding county.
 Included in the lawsuits are companies like McKesson Corp., Cardinal Health and AmerisourceBergen Drug Corp, among others.
+A year later in 2018, Williams was elected as a board member to the National League of Cities.

+Governor of West Virginia candidacy

+In 2024, Williams lost the 2024 West Virginia gubernatorial election to the Republican candidate Patrick Morrisey.